aeirya/aeirya.github.io/research.md

   - wide
 ---

-Invested in computational linguistics, and computer systems.
-My ideal projects would he comprehensive analysis of diverse languages and dialects, and enabling computers for better semantic comprehension.
+Invested in computational linguistics and intrigued by computer systems, I'm passionate about analyzing language varieties.
+I believe this will help preserve and discover languages and cultures, improve the social quality of life for people, and enhance the learning abilities of computer agents.
+My goal is to help computers understand language better.

-Check my <a href="https://github.com/aeirya">GitHub</a> page to see my hands-on projects.
+Check out my projects on my <a href="https://github.com/aeirya">GitHub</a> page.